Tejas1024/Board-Game-Devops-CI-CD-Project/Issues.md

-# 🚀 DevOps CI/CD Pipeline - Complete Implementation Guide
+# 🚨 DevOps CI/CD Pipeline - Issues, Errors & Solutions

-## 📋 Project Overview
+## 📋 Document Overview

-This document chronicles the complete implementation of a production-grade CI/CD pipeline, including every technical challenge encountered and their solutions.
-The project automates the build, test, analysis, security scanning, and deployment of a Java Spring Boot application using industry-standard DevOps tools.
+This document is a comprehensive troubleshooting guide documenting every issue, error, and challenge encountered during the implementation of a complete CI/CD pipeline.
+Each problem includes the error message, root cause analysis, failed attempts, and working solutions.

-**Project Goal:** Implement end-to-end automation for application delivery with comprehensive monitoring and security scanning.
+**Purpose:** Document real-world problems and their solutions to help others troubleshoot similar issues in DevOps implementations.

 ---